-Your dog's ability to hold their pee is dependent on a number of factors, such as age, size, and health issues.
+Your dog's ability to hold its pee is dependent on a number of factors, such as age, size, and health issues.
 A dog's ability to "hold its pee" can vary greatly, so it's important to figure out the length of time your dog can hold it based on them as an individual.

 What Factors Affect How Long a Dog Can Hold Its Pee?

 How long your dog can hold their pee will directly affect how long you can leave them home alone without being let out for bathroom breaks.
 Typically dogs can hold their bladder for long periods of time, but there is such a thing as too long.

 Unfortunately, as owners, we often don't realize just how long we're asking our dogs to hold their pee, and many loyal canines have developed health issues as a consequence of this.

 Whether your dog is having accidents, you are house training a puppy, or even if your dog seems fine, it's good to know how long dogs can hold their pee, so you can make positive choices for your dog's urinary tract health.

 We'll talk about each in turn, but here are the factors that affect how long a dog can hold their pee: